bio-tools/biotoolsDocs/IFB_tools.rst

 Tool type
 ^^^^^^^^^
-The scope of *bio.tools* is very broad, ranging from simple scripts to comprehensive bioinformatics portals, defined by 15 different `tool types <https://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#tool-type>`_.
+The scope of *bio.tools* is very broad - ranging from simple scripts to comprehensive bioinformatics portals - as defined by 15 different `tool types <https://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#tool-type>`_.
 The vast majority of entries are of the following types:

 .. csv-table::
    :header: "TYPE", "DESCRIPTION"